compoundingeffects/bigpictureschool/applied_science.md

 Applied science is all about taking what we know about how the world works and using it to solve everyday problems and make life better.
 Think of it as the practical side of science—the part that turns discoveries into things we can actually use.

-## Starting with the Basics: Pure Science
+## Starting with the basics: pure science

 To understand applied science, we first need to talk about pure science (sometimes called basic science).
 This is the kind of science where researchers study the world simply to understand it better.
 They're not necessarily trying to invent something or fix a specific problem—they just want to figure out how things work.

 For example, a pure scientist might study how cells divide, how gravity affects objects, or why certain chemicals react with each other.
 They're driven by curiosity and the desire to expand human knowledge.
 They ask questions like "What's happening here?" and "Why does this work the way it does?"

-## Making the Connection to Real Life
+## Making the connection to real life

 Applied science comes into the picture when we take all that knowledge from pure science and put it to work solving actual problems that people face.
 It's the bridge between understanding something and doing something useful with that understanding.